0

 What We Know:

-Also renowned for their steaks, excellent wine list and service, Hawksmoor is a reassuring choice, and this branch is particularly suited to the business crowd, with breakfast meetings well-catered for.
-There’s also a 22-person private dining room, complete with audio-visual equipment, for presentations with exceptional catering.
+Renowned for their steaks, excellent wine list and service, Hawksmoor is a reassuring choice, and their Guildhall branch is particularly suited to the business crowd, with breakfast meetings well-catered for.
+There’s a 22-person private dining room, complete with audio-visual equipment, for presentations with exceptional catering.

 Read more